Vlad-creator/Scan_utility/README.md

 in files.

 ### How to build:
-Create directory 'build', than open terminal and do this comands:
+Create directory '''build''', than open terminal and do this comands:
 ```cpp
 >cd build
 >cmake ..
 >cd ..
 >cmake --build build
 ```
-It will create the project in 'build'
+It will create the project in '''build'''
 ```cpp
 >./SCANNER <directory> //to run the program
 ```